gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 a cluster into a VPC with multiple Availability Zones (AZs) containing untagged subnets, but they wish to restrict their cluster to a single AZ.

-Currently, cluster admins can configure their load balancer subnets after installation (Day 2) by configuring the `spec.endpointPublishingStrategy.loadBalancer.providerParameters.aws.classicLoadBalancer.subnets` or `...aws.networkLoadBalancer.subnets` fields on the IngressController (see [LoadBalancer Subnet Selection for AWS](/enhancements/ingress/lb-subnet-selection-aws.md)).
+Currently, cluster admins can configure their IngressController subnets after installation (Day 2) by configuring the `spec.endpointPublishingStrategy.loadBalancer.providerParameters.aws.classicLoadBalancer.subnets` or `...aws.networkLoadBalancer.subnets` fields (see [LoadBalancer Subnet Selection for AWS](/enhancements/ingress/lb-subnet-selection-aws.md)).
-Cluster admins also need a way to configure their IngressController default subnets at install time (Day 1).
+However, there is no way to explicitly configure the ControlPlaneLB subnets.
+Cluster admins also need a way to configure both ControlPlaneLB and IngressControllerLB subnets at install time (Day 1) using the install-config.

-Configuring subnets at install time is essential for cluster admins that want to ensure their `default` IngressController is configured properly from the start.
-Additionally, Service Delivery has use cases for ROSA Hosted Control Plane (HCP) that require the `default` IngressController subnets to be configured during cluster installation.
+Configuring subnets at install time is essential for cluster admins that want to ensure their load balancer subnets are configured properly from the start.
+Additionally, Service Delivery has use cases for ROSA Hosted Control Plane (HCP) that require the `default` IngressController and ControlPlaneLB subnets to be configured during cluster installation.

 ### AWS Subnet Discovery